 General

-Rough-legged Hawk: Large hawk with brown upperparts, paler, streaked head, brown-spotted white breast, and dark breast band.
+Rough-legged Hawk: Large hawk with brown upperparts, paler streaked head, brown-spotted white breast and dark breast band; plumage can vary from dark to rather pale.
 Legs are fully feathered.
 Wings are mostly pale below and dark-edged.
 Upper half of tail is white, lower half is finely banded.
 Uncommon dark phase is brown-black overall.
-Female and juvenile are more olive-brown with dark belly bands and single, thick terminal tail bands.
+Female has more contrasting plumage than the male.
+Females and juveniles are paler, olive-brown with dark belly bands and single thick terminal tail bands.

 Range and Habitat